-The EU GDPR is a regulation designed to protect the privacy of individual's personal data and requires entities (including universities) to implement reasonable data protection measures to protect individuals’ personal data and privacy against loss or exposure.
-A team of representatives from Legal Affairs, Risk Management, Cyber Security, and Enterprise Data Management are working together with your participation to ensure the Institute is in compliance with this regulation.
+The EU GDPR is a regulation designed to protect the privacy of individual's personal data and requires entities, including universities, to implement reasonable data protection measures to protect individuals's personal data and privacy against loss or exposure.

 The Georgia Tech EU General Data Protection Regulation Compliance Policy is located in the Policy Library, and can be accessed via the following link:

 Please review the policy to further understand the purpose, scope, definitions, and procedures.

 Step 2: Are you receiving personal data from the EU?

 All Georgia Tech units who collect or process personal data from the EU must document the lawful basis for the collection or processing of personal data they collect or process, why they collect it, who they share it with, and how long they keep it.
 Georgia Tech has prepared the following Lawful Basis form (hosted through a Qualtrics survey) to facilitate next steps, if any, your unit may need to take to comply with the regulation.
 Due to the types of questions asked in this form, as well as the time it may take to complete, it may be helpful to preview the Lawful Basis form (PDF document) first before submitting your responses (via the Qualtrics survey link).

 Once you complete the Lawful Basis form, you will receive a follow-up email with your next steps to complete your unit's compliance.
 Those next steps may include the need for a unit privacy notice.
 A model template of the unit privacy notice is located here:

 - EU GDPR GaTech Unit Privacy Notice Template (Word document)

 Step 3: Are you collecting special categories of sensitive personal data from the EU?